kadiliissaar/DeePhase/README.md

-# DeePhase v1 (Academic use only)
+# DeePhase

-DeePhase v1 predicts the propensity of proteins to undergo homotypic liquid-liquid phase separation (LLPS).
+DeePhase v1 (academic use only) predicts the propensity of proteins to undergo homotypic liquid-liquid phase separation (LLPS).

 The repository includes the code associated with the paper "Learning the molecular grammar of protein condensates from sequence determinants and embeddings" (Saar et al. 2021, PNAS).

-NB!
+**NB!
 If you are interested in using the predictor only, you can find all the relevant code in the "PREDICT" directory.
+**

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by].